lavanyanigam/VLG-Blog/blog.md

 Autoregressive models have been quite successful in natural language processing (NLP) based tasks but whenever applied in the field of Computer Vision the results haven't been up to the mark.
 The main reason is that text has a natural sequential structure, whereas images are inherently two-dimensional and lack a canonical ordering.
 Flattening them into sequences disrupts their spatial structure.

 That's where Visual Autoregressive Models (VARs) come into play.
 They address this issue by shifting from the classic approach of predicting the next token in a flattened sequence, they introduce a fundamentally different approach **next-scale prediction**.
-This shift allows autoregressive models to finally compete with, and even surpass, diffusion models in image generation.

-So instead of treating an image as a long sequence VAR treats it like a hierarchy of resolutions or representations.
+Instead of treating an image as a long sequence VAR treats it like a hierarchy of resolutions or representations.
 It is very similar to the way us humans draw, first defining a general structure and then refining the details.

 ## From Next Token to Next-Scale Prediction
 ![](images_blog/VAR.png)